Marcelo Salinas

-Marcelo Salinas Paulino (born 29 May 1995), known also as Marcelo Paulino, is a Chilean-Portuguese football goalkeeper.
+Marcelo Salinas Paulino (born 29 May 1995), known also as Marcelo Paulino, is a footballer who plays as a goalkeeper.
+Born in Germany, he has represented both Portugal and Chile at youth level.

 Club career

 As a youth player, Salinas was with Hannover 96, TUS Wettbergen, Wolfsburg and Borussia Dortmund in Germany and Colo-Colo in Chile.

 In January 2016, he joined Unión Española in the Chilean Primera División and made his professional debut in a match versus O'Higgins by replacing Cristián Guerra.

 International career

 Previously to 2013 FIFA U-20 World Cup, he took part of Chile, making appearances in the 2012 Milk Cup.
 Before he had made appearances for both Portugal and Germany at youth level.

 Personal life

 His father is Chilean and his mother is Portuguese.